Custom embedded controllers can save you a lot of money compared to regular PLC based solutions

 Are you interested in a custom SPLat controller?

 If you have a product or project you think may benefit from a custom SPLat, please contact us.
-We are happy to evaluate your needs. click here to go to a questionnaire that will help you provide the kind of information we need.
-Alternatively you can read more about our structured process in our knowledge base here.
+We are happy to evaluate your needs.
+You can read more about our structured process in our knowledge base here.